mayarom/Game-Dev-HW3-Patterns-Event-Triggers/README.md

 # Unity week 2: Formal elements

+## 🧩 Task Implemented – Assignment 2: Score UI using Canvas

+As part of the HW_2_A assignment, I implemented **Task 2** from the optional changes list:

+> ✳️ _"The player's score should no longer appear above the spaceship, but instead at a fixed position on the screen (e.g., top-right corner).
+The score display must remain correctly positioned even when the screen size or orientation changes.
+Use a Canvas."_

+### ✔️ What was implemented:
+- Created a **Canvas** with a `TextMeshProUGUI` text element positioned at the **top-right corner** of the screen.
+- Used appropriate **anchors and offsets** to ensure responsive positioning for any screen size.
+- Attached a `NumberField` script to the text element to allow displaying numbers.
+- Attached a `GameStatusReader` script that **updates the score live from the `GAME_STATUS.playerScore` static variable**.
+- Verified that score updates appear instantly on screen during gameplay.
+- Used `TextMeshPro` for sharper text rendering and added a `.gitignore` file to exclude unnecessary Unity-generated files from the repository.

+---

 A project with step-by-step scenes illustrating some of the formal elements of game development in Unity, including:

 * Prefabs for instantiating new objects;